imaginethat01/imaginethat01.github.io-Node-MYSQL/README.md

 <h1>This is a simple app (Bamazon!) - using Node.JS and MYSQL</h1>
 <br>
+SQL database, in this case is located on localhost:3333

 We run the script bamazonCustomer.js to start the application.
 A list of items which have their properties laid out in a SQL database / table is returned to the user.